Second Heartbeat

-"Second Heartbeat" is a song by Avenged Sevenfold, and is the seventh track on their second album, Waking the Fallen.
+"Second Heartbeat" is a song by American heavy metal band Avenged Sevenfold, and is the seventh track on their second studio album, Waking the Fallen.
+The song is one of the most popular from the album, and is praised by fans and critics alike.

 Background

-An early version "Second Heartbeat" was recorded in 2002, and appeared on the compilation "Hopelessly Devoted To You Vol. 4".
+An early version of "Second Heartbeat" was recorded in 2002, and appeared on the compilation "Hopelessly Devoted To You Vol. 4".
 This early version was shorter and faster.
 The band showed this version of the song to producer Mudrock to convince him to produce their second album, which he would end up doing.
 It was later included on the 2014 Waking the Fallen: Resurrected reissue.

-Live

-"Second Heartbeat" is the 20th most performed Avenged Sevenfold song live.
-The song made its live debut during the tour for the bands first album, Sounding the Seventh Trumpet, in 2002.
 In the band's early career, it was a live staple.
-While not being played often anymore, it is brought back every now and then.

 Critical reception

 "Second Heartbeat" is widely regarded as one of the band's best songs.
 In 2020, Louder Sound and Kerrang ranked the song at number two and number ten, respectively, on their lists of the 20 greatest Avenged Sevenfold songs.
 Return of Rock also ranked it as the best song from its parent album.